 Citation: "Evaluating Resources."
 YouTube, uploaded by Western Libraries, Western University, 13 January 2012, https://www.youtube.com/watch?v=EyMT08mD7Ds.

-The following video clip on plagiarism is the same one that I have shown in most of my library orientations in previous semesters.
-The full length video of "Plagiarism 2.0..." can be found on the Films on Demand electronic database.
+The following video on plagiarism is a clip of a longer video called "Plagiarism 2.0..." which can be found on the Films on Demand electronic database.
 To access Films on Demand you will need to log in - please see the Logging into HCC Libraries LibGuide page for log-in instructions.
 If you experience log-in issues, please contact me via email, phone call or come see me at HCC's Plant City library.
-You can find my contact information in the Subject Guide box to the right.

 Citation: Plagiarism 2.0: Information Ethics in the Digital Age.
 Films On Demand.
 Films Media Group, 2011.
 Web.
 8 Feb.
 2016.